billyethman/relativelysecurewallet/README.md

 #### Hey, sounds simple enough..

 Well, thats the idea...
-As an ADDED BONUS, you can pick from 2 modes by changing line 4 (and possibly 5 depending on which mode you want) to either "TIMED" or "WAIT"
+As an ADDED BONUS, you can pick from 2 modes by changing line 4 (and possibly 5 depending on which mode you want) to either `TIMED` or `WAIT`

 ##### TIMED